 Not only does the child lose the emotional support of the parent, but their stability and financial support may also be lost, making their future incredibly challenging.

-Since a person under the age of 18 years old does not have the legal capacity to file a lawsuit in Illinois, our attorneys can help create legal solutions that will allow our clients to pursue a wrongful death claim to seek the justice they deserve.
+Since a person under the age of 18 years old does not have the legal capacity to file a lawsuit in Illinois, our Chicago Wrongful Death Attorneys can help create legal solutions that will allow our clients to pursue a wrongful death claim to seek the justice they deserve.

 Wrongful Death Recovery for Minors in Illinois: Option One